vespa-engine/sample-apps/text-image-search/src/python/README.md

 We are going to use the Flickr8k dataset to allow users to follow along from their laptop.
-You can use the script in `../sh/download_flickr8k.sh` to download the data, our manually from from [the Kaggle website](https://www.kaggle.com/ming666/flicker8k-dataset).
+You can use the script in `../sh/download_flickr8k.sh` to download the data, our manually from [the Kaggle website](https://www.kaggle.com/ming666/flicker8k-dataset).

 After downloading, set the `IMG_DIR` environment variable to the folder containing the PNG files.